one9x/blog/_posts/2021-04-10-vartalap-chat-server-architecture.md

 In fact due the microservices it helps me motivated to build the system.
 Instead of waiting to bring the whole system up, I work on particular parts in my free time then deployed it and share it with friends and family members.
 Continuous feedback from them keeps me motivated but continue the development.

+Find the source code on GitHub at [chat server](https://github.com/ramank775/chat-server)

 ## Components

 * Nginx as API gateway